andsens/homeshick/README.md

 You can skip the [commands](#commands) part and go to the [tutorial](#tutorial) if you prefer getting to know homeshick by using it.

-# Usage #

-homeshick is used via subcommands, so simply typing `homeshick` will yield a helpful message that tersely explains all of the things you can do with it.

-Most subcommands accept castlenames as arguments.
-You can also run a subcommand on all castles by not specifying any arguments.

 ## Commands ##